 Students acquire and demonstrate knowledge of basic principles of pharmacology applied to the nursing role in administering medications.
-Learners identify nursing roles and responsibilities in caring for clients receiving pain medications used to treat common conditions.
+Learners identify nursing roles and responsibilities in caring for clients receiving medications used to treat common conditions.
 Prerequisite: NUR 101 with a C grade or higher, concurrent registration in NUR 102, or instructor permission.

-COLLABORATIVE PRACTICE 2: PATHOPHYSIOLOGY & PHARMACOLOGY
+COLLABORATIVE PRACTICE 2: PATHOPHYSIOLOGY & PHARMACOLOGY (1.00 Lecture Hr./Wk.)

 Students acquire knowledge of pathophysiology and pharmacology that they can apply to the nursing role.
-Learners demonstrate a basic understanding of the effects of fluid and electrolyte and acid-base imbalance, liver and gall bladder disorders, and cancer on the client.
 Students identify nursing and responsibilities in administering selected medications.
-Prerequisite: NUR 102 with a C grade or higher, and concurrent registration in NUR 103.
+Prerequisite: NUR 102 and NUR 112 with a C grade or higher, and concurrent registration in NUR 103.